Our board in common strengthens our collaborative decision-making and helps us make best use of our collective resources

 Matthew is chair, responsible for 12 hospitals across four NHS trusts in north west London: Chelsea and Westminster Hospital NHS Foundation Trust, The Hillingdon Hospitals NHS Foundation Trust, Imperial College Healthcare NHS Trust and London North West University Healthcare NHS Trust.

-Bob is vice chair of the board at Imperial College Healthcare NHS Trust and a non-executive director of London North West University Healthcare NHS Trust, as well as a non-executive director at London Ambulance Service.
+Bob is the Vice Chair of Imperial College Healthcare NHS Trust and a non-executive director of London North West University Healthcare NHS Trust.
+Bob is also a non-executive director at London Ambulance Service NHS Trust.
 Previously Bob was the independent chair of Sussex Health & Care Partnership ICS and has held a number of national NHS posts including deputy chief executive and executive director of resources at NHS Improvement.
 He is an associate (advisory) director with CIPFA, a non-executive director and audit chair of Community Health Partnerships Ltd and a trustee of the Demelza Children’s Hospice charity.

 Bob was also chief executive and director of finance at NHS Trust Development Authority, finance director of NHS South of England SHA cluster and director of NHS finance at the Department of Health where he led on NHS financial policy and performance as well as being responsible for the national tariff programme and advising ministers, HMT and other Government departments on NHS financial matters.
 Bob was a Strategic Health Authority (SHA) finance director from 2002 to 2007, first with Kent and Medway SHA then with South East Coast SHA.